Annikken/AndeeGitbook/AnnikkenAndee/Andee101API.md

 ```
 This is to set widget title text color<br/>

 `color` is a `Character Array`. `color` should be a color hex in the form of AARRGGBB, where A is alpha, R is red, g is green and B is blue.
 For example, "FFFF0000" is red.
-There is also macros that can be used.
+There are also macros that can be used.
 All the possible macros will be listed [here](assets/Andee_Color.md).<br/>
 ##### Example
 ```cpp
 widget1.setColor(WHITE);